Decarbonization Market Overview

 Heavy investment in green technologies is a major driving force behind the growth of the global decarbonization market.
 Governments, corporations and investors are increasingly prioritizing sustainable technologies as part of their net-zero targets.
 These investments span across renewable energy, electric vehicles, carbon capture and storage (CCS), green hydrogen and energy-efficient infrastructure.
 Each of these technologies plays a vital role in reducing greenhouse gas emissions and transforming high-emission sectors.

-For instance, the Inflation Reduction Act (IRA) of 2022 constitutes a stark U.S. example.
+For instance, the Inflation Reduction Act (IRA) constitutes a stark U.S. example.
 This legislation allocates $369 billion to sustainable energy initiatives, which encompass subsidies for renewable electricity and carbon capture technologies.
 Government subsidies, tax credits and financial incentives encourage the early adoption of these technologies.
 As an example, the International Energy Agency predicts that the investment in solar photovoltaic technology alone will surpass US$ 500 billion in 2024, which is the highest amount of investment in any single energy technology globally for new power generation.

 High Initial Costs & Infrastructure Limitations